 Set up your double saucepan, adding the wax to the inner pot.
 Then add your candle fragrance - 40-50ml per kilogram.

 Once it's melted, allow it to heat up for about 5 minutes.
-If you have a thermometer, bring it up to 85-90C (only 80C if you are using PVC moulds).
+If you have a thermometer, allow wax to heat to 85C.

 During the melt process, prepare the moulds.
 Be sure the wick is tight and secured at each end.
 The hole, which will become the top, should be covered well with blue tack.
 Secure at the top (which will become the base of the candle) with the wick bar.